Tiling an Equilateral Triangle: A tile with irrational

 In particular, each side of $ABC$ consists only of $c$ edges if it has any $c$ edges at all.
 But we also proved that it has equal numbers of $b$ and $c$ edges.
 Hence the number of $b$ and $c$ edges on the boundary is zero.
 In that case, however, each tile on side $AB$ of $ABC$ would have a $\gamma$ angle on $AB$, and since $\gamma > \pi/2$, there is at most one $\gamma$ angle at each vertex, and no $\gamma$ angle at the endpoints $A$ and $B$, since $\gamma = 2\pi/3$ is greater than the angles of an equilateral triangle.
 Then by the pigeonhole principle, one vertex on $AB$ must have two tiles with their $\gamma$ angles at that vertex.
 But that is a contradiction, since $2\gamma > \pi$.
 That completes the proof.

 {\em Remark}.
 The proof above works also for the case of an equilateral triangle tiled by $(\alpha,\beta, \pi/3)$.
-Then the law of cosines gives us $c^2 = a^2 + b^2 -ab$ instead of $c^2=a^2+b^2 +ab$, but the argument still goes through.
+Then the law of cosines gives us $c^2 = a^2 + b^2 -ab$ instead of $c^2=a^2+b^2 +ab$, but the argument still goes through (including the last paragraph, which does not really rely on $\gamma > \pi/2$).
 Since we already gave one proof that $N$ cannot be prime in that case in Theorem~\ref{theorem:sumofsquares}, we do not spell out the details.